snowex-hackweek/isce_sat2/README.md

 ## Research Motivations

-1. How can ICESat-2 improve our ability to use Uavsar/NiSAR?
+1. How can ICESat-2 improve our ability to use UAVSAR/NISAR?
 2. Can we combine these instruments to improve our ability to estimate snow water storage?
 3. Learn more about our respective instruments and get to work together!

-## What are Uavsar and ICESat2?
+## What are UAVSAR and ICESat-2?

 [UAVSAR](https://uavsar.jpl.nasa.gov/education/what-is-uavsar.html) is a low frequency plane-based synthetic aperature radar.
 UAVSAR stands for "Uninhabited Aerial Vehicle Synthetic Aperature Radar".
 It captures imagery using a L-band radar.
 This low frequency means it can penetrate into and through clouds, vegetation, and snow.